Ethanlloyd21/Developer-Profile-Generator/README.md

  In order to run, the following must be installed:

  * npm init -y - to create a json file
- * npm i axios - in order to use axios
+ * npm i axios - in order to make promise request
  * npm install inquire - in order to ask user for a prompt
  * npm i puppeteer - in order to create a PDF file of the html